dstnbrkr/componentkit/_docs/layout.md

 `UIView` instances store position and size in their `center` and `bounds` properties.
 As constraints change, Core Animation performs a layout pass to call `layoutSubviews`, asking views to update these properties on their subviews.

 `CKComponent` instances do not have any size or position information.
-Instead, the infrastructure calls the `layoutThatFits:` method with a given size constraint and the component must *return* a structure describing both its size, and the position and sizes of its children.
+Instead, ComponentKit calls the `layoutThatFits:` method with a given size constraint and the component must *return* a structure describing both its size, and the position and sizes of its children.

 ```objc++
 struct CKComponentLayout {